-After having taken the responses to the public consultation on these two draft decisions into account, ARCEP combined the two initial draft documents to produce a single draft decision, and submitted it to the Competition Authority for opinion.
+After having taken the Competition Authority's opinion on these two draft decisions into account, ARCEP combined the two initial draft documents to produce a draft decision, and submitted it to the Competition Authority for opinion.

 In light of the Competition Authority Opinion No. 09-A-47, dated 22 September 2009, ARCEP notified an amended draft decision to the European Commission and to the competent national regulatory authorities (NRAs) in the other Member States on 5 October 2009, while also submitting it to public consultation from 5 October to 5 November 2009.